Favorite cities for house sitting at Christmas

 We like to house sit to experience the local way of life.
 In Florence, outside of the tourist center we found a neglected and downtrodden city, as funds are used to improve tourist over resident experience.
 Finally, air travel to Florence over the holidays is much more expensive than the rest of the year, so there is no advantage there.

-However, there was one Florentine point on which we were impressed – the food, of course!
-Read more in our guide to eating vegetarian and vegan in Florence
+However, there was one Florentine point on which we were impressed - the food, of course!

-By Sarah Hughes, LiveDreamDiscover
+Sarah Hughes of LiveDreamDiscover

 House Sitting over Christmas has its pros and cons but last year we had a sit in London, England and it was one of the best holiday seasons ever.